webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Data Minimization**: Collecting and storing only the minimum amount of data necessary.
 - **Data Masking**: Replacing sensitive data with masked or pseudonymous values.
 - **Tokenization**: Replacing sensitive data with tokens that have no inherent meaning.
-- **Anonymization**: Removing personally identifiable information from data. not reversable.
+- **Anonymization**: Removing personally identifiable information from data. not reversible.
 - **Pseudo-Anonymization**: Replacing identifying information with pseudonyms while maintaining usability. can be reversed.
 - **Roles and Responsibilities**:
 - **Data Owners**: Individuals responsible for the data within their domain.